 Cats have a natural need to scratch.
 The safest place for your cat to live is inside your home – so you need to give them several of desirable surfaces to scratch on, or they are very likely to choose their own – and your couch!
 You also need to train them to scratch only where you want.
 If they are not yet trained, you’ll need to remove or cover surfaces they might or have already started scratching on where you don’t want them to continue.
 You can use double-sided sticky tape safely on most surfaces (spot test a small non-visible area first), tin foil, or you may need to take down the curtains and put a plastic tarp over your lazy-boy chair while you’re in training!
 Here are the steps to follow to scratch train your cat:

-Supplies: buy or build two or more scratching posts.
+Supplies: Buy or build two or more different types of scratching posts.
 Posts should be sturdy and tall enough to allow the cat to completely stretch – the best ones are 3 feet or taller.
 A bark-covered log, a post covered with sisal, or a tightly woven burlap-covered post work well.
 So do the cardboard or sisal scratchers available in pet retail stores.
 (There’s a good selection of cat scratchers at Petco.)
 If you use carpet, secure it to the posts with the rough backing on the outside; soft carpeting will not typically satisfy a cat’s need to claw.
 Soft, fluffy, carpeted scratching posts rarely work, and they are one of the greatest causes of declawing – which is painful & inhumane – because cats often don’t like the posts.
+Every cat has their own individual preferences, so if the cat ignores one post, try another material and location.

 Positioning: Place one scratching post where the cat is already clawing or likely to claw, such as the side of the couch, and another close to where he or she normally sleeps (cats like to stretch and scratch when they first wake up).
 Another option is the cardboard or sisal “scratching box,” which lies flat on the floor.
 These are inexpensive and small enough to scatter around the house, allowing your cat easy access to an “approved” scratching spot at all times.
 They do wear out fairly quickly, however, and will need to be replaced every few months — otherwise, cats may get frustrated and revert back to using furniture.

 Training: Next, give your cat specific instructions as to where to claw and where not to claw.
-Place your cat on the new scratching post and move his or her paws, or pretend to scratch it yourself.
+Place your cat on the new scratching post and scratch it yourself to make a scratching noise.
+Baby kittens you can gently hold and move their paws in a scratching motion on the post.
 This will scent the posts and encourage exploratory clawing.
 Make the post a “fun” place to be.
 Play games with your cat on and around the post and attach hanging strings, balls and/or bouncy wire toys to it.
 Sprinkle catnip on the post, too.
 (A once-a-week or so “refresher” application will keep your cat interested.)

-When kitty uses the post, reinforce this behavior with praise, but be careful not to startle or frighten him or her.
+Raise with praise!
+When kitty uses the post, reinforce this behavior with verbal praise, but be careful not to startle or frighten him or her.

 When the cat claws furniture, never discourage them with physical force.
-You can calmly spray room temperature water from a squirt gun or spray bottle directed right next to the cat.
-The spray sound which is like a cat hiss and the water landing near them should be adverse enough (without being cruel) to make scratching their post what they choose the next time they want to scratch.
+You can calmly spray room temperature water from a spray bottle directed next to the cat.
+The spray sound which is like a cat hiss and the water landing near them should be adverse enough (without being cruel) to make them associate scratching that surface with the unpleasant spray.
+Do not spay the cat.

 During the training period, you may need to cover upholstery with plastic, double sided tape, tin foil, or other protection.
 Cats don’t like the slippery/sticky feel and will stay away.